18F/unit-testing-node/_pages/components/slack-client.md

 ## Starting to build `SlackClient`

-The beginning of the `slack-client.js` file, where the `SlackClient` constructor is defined, looks like this:
+The beginning of the `slack-client.js` file, which defines the `SlackClient` constructor, looks like this:

 ```js
 'use strict';